adi225/WebSearchEngine/README.md

 1.)
 Removing non-visible context of the page: The 3rd library, Boilerpipe, is used.
 The library website is at: https://code.google.com/p/boilerpipe/

 2.)
+Removing abbreviation dots (converting U.K. to UK, I.B.M. to IBM)

+3.)
 Removing punctuations

-3.)
+4.) deAccent (such that Beyoncé becomes Beyonce)

+5.)
 Stemming: use of step 1 of Porter's algorithm to perform stemming

-4.)
-Removing initial dots

-5.) deAccent

 A set of stop words is determined by the top 50 most frequent terms in a corpus.
 However, no stop word is removed during construction of the index.
 At run-time, when a user issues a query, processing of inverted list of stop words is skipped.